 THE FELICITY BRYAN PUBLISHING MENTORSHIP SCHEME

 The scheme is aimed at anyone from an underrepresented background who is interested in pursuing a career in the publishing industry.
 It is designed to be accessible to anyone, no matter their circumstances, and to give a stimulating and varied introduction to the many aspects of publishing.
-The mentee will be paid the Oxford Living Wage for the duration of the mentorship and there will be a stipend available to cover the cost of accommodation.
-The scheme is generously supported by Felicity’s family, and reflects her own energetic nurturing of talent and potential in young people starting out on their careers.
+The mentee will be paid the Oxford Living Wage for the duration of the mentorship and there will be an additional stipend available to cover the cost of accommodation.
+The scheme is generously supported by Felicity’s family, and reflects her own energetic nurturing of talent and potential in young people starting out in their careers.

-- Profile Books
+• Profile Books

-- Andrew Nurnberg Associates
+• Andrew Nurnberg Associates

-- Sylvie Zannier Literary Scouting
+• Sylvie Zannier Literary Scouting

 ELIGIBILITY